pragmaplatform/oxanus/oxanus/README.md

 Oxanus is job processing library written in Rust doesn't suck (or at least sucks in a completely different way than other options).

-Oxanus goes for simplity and depth over breadth.
-It only aims support single backend with simple flow.
+Oxanus goes for simplicity and depth over breadth.
+It only aims to support a single backend with a simple flow.

 ## Key Features